waprin/waprin.github.io/about.md

 Hi, my name is Bill, and I'm an engineer, writer, and entrepeneur living in San Francisco.

-Currently, I'm focused on building a goal tracking app called Navigoals ( navigoals.com ).
-It still a work in progress and requires a direct invite - let me know if you're interested!
+Currently, I'm focused on building an advanced goal tracking app called [Navigoals]( navigoals.com).
+It still a work in progress - so be forgiving , especially for my visual design skills.

+I'm also blogging and exploring other ["small bets"](https://billprin.com/2022/10/23/small-bets.html).

+Most of my professional work was doing backend development, mostly in C++, Java, and Python.
+[My side projecs have tended towards the frontend though](https://billprin.com/2022/10/17/stop-worrying-love-frontend.html), and these days I'm focusing more on that to launch various SaaS ideas.
+So I'm currently mostly focused on Typescript and Swift for web and iOS respectively.

 Most recently, I worked at Pinterest in their Engineering Productivity division in Infrastructure focused on Python language concerns.
 Previously, I worked at many startups including Bastille, Thumbtack, and Knewton.
 My longest tenure was at Google as both